HKPolyU-UAV/How-to-install-everything/ubuntu.md

 10. set login details, easy password is recommended, as the password will be repeatedly used during installation of other things.</br>
 11. After everything is set (**look before you leap!!!**), now click on install. </br></br>

 After all the installation is done, remove the USB.
-If your computer is equipped with ubuntu and windows simultaneously, enter BIOS menu page to set boot priority. </br>
+If your computer is equipped with ubuntu and windows simultaneously, enter BIOS menu page to set boot priority. </br></br>
-if the belowed desktop image is seen, ubuntu 18.04 is good to go on your computer.</br>
+If the belowed desktop image is seen, ubuntu 18.04 is good to go on your computer.</br></br></br>
 ![alt text](https://github.com/HKPolyU-UAV/How-to-install-everything/blob/main/medias/ubuntu.png)